 “Their Bankruptcy Is Moral And Intellectual, Not Financial”: JP Nadda Lashes Out At Congress

-Edited by Aishwarya Krishnan
+Elections Edited by

 The National President of BJP J.P.
 Nadda came down heavily on Congress for “blaming their irrelevance on financial troubles.”
 His response comes after the Congress party made allegations of crippling the party financially through systematic efforts undertaken by Prime Minister Narendra Modi.

 In a scathing critique of the opposition party, J.P.
 Nadda took to X (formerly known as Twitter) and said that the Congress was blaming its “irrelevance on ‘financial troubles’”.
 He accused the party of blaming authorities instead of taking responsibility and accountability for their mistakes.
-He claimed that despite the Income Tax Appellate Tribunal’s (ITAT) or the Delhi High Court’s demands to comply with rules and pay taxes, the opposition party has never done either.
+He claimed that despite the Income Tax Appellate Tribunal”s (ITAT) or the Delhi High Court’s demands to comply with rules and pay taxes, the opposition party has never done either.

 He further stated, “For a party which has looted from every sector, in every state and at every moment of history, to talk of financial helplessness is comical.”
 He said that the party should use the money collected from “all their scams from jeep to chopper scam via Bofors” for election purposes.